-We invited our friend and colleague, Felice Laverne, to guest blog about this important topic.
+We invited our friend and colleague, Felice Laverne, to guest blog about the importance of a sensitivity read.
 Felice is a Diversity & Inclusion coach, literary agent, book editor, and author coach.
 She has established Diversity & Inclusion initiatives at global brands such as HarperCollins Publishers, and she has edited books such as Zerlina Maxwell’s Amazon #1 The End of White Politics and Paola Ramos’ Finding Latinx: In Search of the Voices Redefining Latino Identity.
 She is the author of The Other Americans: A Novel.
 You can visit her at www.artanddecoagency.org.

 Sensitivity reading is an important step toward diversity and inclusion in writing and publishing communities.

 Equally importantly, if not more so, it’s an important step toward righting harmful stereotypes that have been perpetuated—and blindly believed in our culture—about marginalized communities.
 This includes communities of color, the LGBTQ+ community and people with disabilities.

 Sensitivity readers review final manuscripts, prior to going to press, to ensure that the stories of these communities are accurately told and portrayed.